AugMantua/ScienceGround2021/src/server/README.md

 Docker uses an alpine-go image in order to build the app and then deploys it to another conatiner based on alpine <10MB image.
 This way the image is less than 20MB.

+In order to build : docker build --tag science-ground-server .